I don’t know how or what to say for this post. Raising kids is hard stuff and you all make it look very easy!

 This is why I wanted to participate because I have many of the same feelings as a parent that parents with autistic children face.
 It’s SO hard!
 It’s SO emotional.
 I have several friends with autistic children and I find myself really truly only trusting their opinions on what to do or what to say to people.
 Everyone has an opinion but not many have really ever had to deal with things day in and day out.
 Annoying!

 So there is my story.
 Right now it is amplified because I am trying to figure out if I retain him or not.
-His team of teachers has recommended no. But for me I figure kinder is the grade with load of phonemic awareness and so what better place for him.
+His team of teachers has recommended no. But for me, I figure kinder is the grade with a load of phonemic awareness and so what better place for him.
 I was told… well if it’s a disability holding him back won’t help.
-But I say if it’s just a delay (as I have been told because of his delayed speech) then won’t allowing him more time in kinder give him the appropriate lessons for where he is at and he will just work though it?
-Please.. someone bust out their magic ball and tell me what to do.
+But I say if it’s just a delay (as I have been told because of his delayed speech) then won’t allowing him more time in kinder give him the appropriate lessons for where he is at and he will just work through it?
+Please.. someone, bust out their magic ball and tell me what to do.

 So I have heard that my Snap Cube Centers are great for students who receive resource type services all the way up to 4th grade.
 My son loves playing with these cubes and so I have found a way to make them academic!
 So I thought that this may be a fun freebie you can use.

 This resource goes well with:

 I hope you find them as a great resource for your students.
 Try out the spring ones and if they work they are available in letters, sight words, and in monthly themes.
 Click here to see.

 So today there is another great post for Autism Awareness from The Corner on Character AND Extra Special Teaching.
 Click below to hop over!